Particular/AwsLoanBrokerShowcase/README.md

 All endpoints are configured to send telemetry data to Jaeger.

 To visualize traces, open the [Jaeger dashboard](http://localhost:16686).

+To visualize metrics, open the [Prometheus dashboards](http://localhost:3000/dashboards).
+There are two pre-configured dashboards:

+- TBD

 ### Sample scenarios